protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 --------------------------------------------------------------------------------

 This format is based of CSV (Comma-Separated Values), in its purest form: it stores data in a SOMETHING-Separated Values format.
+ETT also keeps the same escaping rules as CSV, but again with arbitrary escape characters.

 For more information on CSV, check [RFC 4180](http://tools.ietf.org/html/rfc4180):
 Common Format and MIME Type for Comma-Separated Values (CSV) Files.